-Southern California is a unique place.
-It has a wonderful climate and geography as well as many enviable recreational opportunities.
+Southern California is a unique place, offfering wonderful climate and geography as well as many enviable recreational opportunities.
 It is a region characterized by energetic innovation; it frequently gives birth to national trends that preview the future of the country and the world.
-The ethnic diversity of the immediate environment of Bethel Seminary San Diego is remarkable.
-A recent report of the San Diego Association of Governments' (SANDAG) executive committee forecasts that the region's population will reach 3.83 million people in the year 2020.
-Ethnic groups (Hispanics,
+The ethnic diversity of the immediate environment of San Diego is remarkable.